smnorris/fwapg/README.md

 ### Load

-Download `https://bc-fwa-gpkg.s3-us-west-2.amazonaws.com/FWA.zip` (FWA as a single file and more current than the files posted at [FWA FTP](ftp://ftp.geobc.gov.bc.ca/sections/outgoing/bmgs/FWA_Public)), extract the zipfile and run the load script.
+Download [`FWA.zip`](https://bc-fwa-gpkg.s3-us-west-2.amazonaws.com/FWA.zip).
+This file is an extract from BCGW that includes most FWA tables in a single file, and includes data fixes not yet reflected in the files posted at [FWA FTP](ftp://ftp.geobc.gov.bc.ca/sections/outgoing/bmgs/FWA_Public)).
+Once downloaded, extract the zipfile and run the load script.
 For example:

     wget https://bc-fwa-gpkg.s3-us-west-2.amazonaws.com/FWA.zip
     unzip FWA.zip